Digital Agency Industry Report

 Fixed fee

-After a blended approach, the most common way to price services is with a fixed fee structure.
-This model is employed by estimating the cost of a project and then adding a margin to arrive at a fixed fee the client will pay.
-This type of model includes retainer-based billing along with progress-based billing.
+The most common way to price services is with a fixed fee structure.
+This model estimates the cost of a project and then adds a margin to arrive at a fixed fee the client will pay.
+This type of model includes retainer-based billing and progress-based billing.

 This model works best with clients who have a set budget they’re unable to exceed and need to know project costs beforehand.
 Both parties assume risk with these types of arrangements, as both cost overruns and savings are absorbed by the agencies.
 Fixed-fee models also may limit agency revenue growth as the option to add additional services typically isn’t available until the contract renewal time.